tekkaadan/Amplify/README.md

 ## Issues and Feature Requests

-If you have any requests, changes or suggestions.
-Please email us at developer@tekhnical.com
+If you have any requests, changes or suggestions add them to the issues section.

 <details><summary>Issues</summary>